Our guide to

 Gorilla trekking can be done all year round in Uganda, Rwanda and the DRC.
 There are preferred times when less rain is about, namely June to September and December to February.
 Having said that, in the cooler and more likely to rain months, the gorillas venture down the mountain closer to food source and away from the cold tips of the forest so hiking time is less.
 Don’t let the fear of mud be a deterrent as all of the accommodations in Rwanda and Uganda we use assist with shoe cleaning as part of your stay!

-The primary countries for primate safaris are Uganda, Rwanda, the Congos, Tanzania and Madagascar.
+The primary countries for gorilla trekking and primate safaris are Uganda, Rwanda, the Congos, Tanzania and Madagascar.

 Where and when you go will depend on your preferences to wildlife viewing, weather during travel, availability of permits and many other factors.